Portland Fire (2000–2002)

-The Portland Fire were a professional basketball team in the Women's National Basketball Association (WNBA) based in Portland, Oregon that joined the league in 2000 as the counterpart to the NBA’s Portland Trail Blazers.
-They played their games at the Rose Garden.
-The team folded after the 2002 season, after just three seasons in the league.
-They were the only WNBA team that had never made the playoffs.
+The Portland Fire were a professional basketball team in the Women's National Basketball Association (WNBA) based in Portland, Oregon that joined the league in 2000 as the counterpart to the NBA’s Portland Trail Blazers and played their games at the Rose Garden.
+The team folded after the 2002 season, its third in the league.
+They were the only WNBA team that ceased operations without having made the playoffs.

 History

-In its short, three-year history, the Portland Fire franchise held some of the more dubious distinctions among WNBA franchises.
+In its three-year history, the Portland Fire franchise held some of the more dubious distinctions among WNBA franchises.
 Founded in 2000, Portland Trail Blazers owner Paul Allen served as the team's chairman.
+The league held an expansion draft for the Fire, Indiana Fever, Miami Sol, and Seattle Storm on December 15, 1999.
 Led by Vanessa Nygaard and Sylvia Crawley, the team managed a 10–22 win–loss record in their inaugural season.
 In the 2001 season, the team faced another losing season but found hope in the play of rookie guard Jackie Stiles, who would win the WNBA Rookie of the Year Award.
 However, in 2002 Stiles suffered a severe injury and was out for most of the season.
-Without their star player, the Fire finished with an even record.
+Without their star player, the Fire finished with a .500 record.

-The 2002 season proved to be the Portland Fire's swan song season, but most improved.
-After this season, the WNBA sold ownership of their franchises to owners of their counterpart NBA teams or to third parties.
-Portland Fire chairman Paul Allen's continued financial problems with what was seen league-wide as an underachieving Trail Blazers team put him out of the running to buy the Fire franchise and led to the Portland Fire folding in 2002.
-A group led by Clyde Drexler and Terry Emmert attempted to buy the franchise, but a deal was not made.
+The 2002 season marked the end of the Portland Fire's time in the WNBA, but it was also their most improved campaign.
+Following that season, the league transitioned ownership of its teams to either their NBA counterparts or independent third parties.
+Portland Fire chairman Paul Allen, grappling with financial challenges tied to the Trail Blazers' widely perceived underperformance, opted not to purchase the Fire franchise, ultimately leading to the team's dissolution.
+While a group led by Clyde Drexler and Terry Emmert expressed interest in acquiring the franchise, they were unable to finalize a deal.
 With this, the Fire became the only WNBA franchise not to make the playoffs, and along with the Miami Sol, the WNBA franchise with the shortest lifespan.

+On September 18, 2024, a new WNBA team in Portland was announced that will begin playing in 2026.
+On July 15, 2025, it was announced that the team would reprise the name Portland Fire.